dudapa/dudapa/README.md

 ### :man_technologist: About Me :
-I graduated from the Faculty of Electrical Engineering in Pilsen in 2020, where I got a Master's degree.
+I graduated from the Faculty of Electrical Engineering in Pilsen, where I got a Master's degree.
 My field of study was more focused on electrical engineering and energetics than on the computer science.
 After my studies, I decided to start learning programming from scratch, before I had already had programming in C and Matlab as secondary subjects at university.
 I have to admit that I did not understand programming well, but it seemed very interesting to me.

 My new journey to learn programming started with learning Python.
 I am glad for this choice, because Python helped me understand the basics of programming properly and programming terms as procedural, functional or object-oriented paradigms.
 After that, I started to learn Django, JavaScript, HTML, CSS and other technologies.
 I really became interested in programming.
 I enjoy programming and I want to become a professional programmer.